Table of Contents

 What is Mustard Bath Good for?

-Mustard bath detoxifies the body by stimulating the sweat glands and opening up the skin pores.
-It is considered an amazing cure for fatigued and achy muscles.
+Mustard bath detoxifies the body by stimulating the sweat glands and opening skin pores.
+It is considered a fantastic cure for tired and achy muscles.
 It is also quite helpful in providing relief from colds, congestion, and stress.

 Is Mustard Good for the Liver?